crypticCaroline/ms1-plantfactory/README.md

 One of my friends viewed the project in simplified mode and commented that the website was still easy to navigate and displayed clearly.

 I wanted to carry out Accessibility Testing on the website.
 I used [Wave](https://wave.webaim.org/) This was to check to make sure the website the website would work well with screen readers.
-I also manually checked the web site by increased the REM settings on my browser and making sure that the content was still visable.
+I also manually checked the web site by increased the REM settings on my browser and making sure that the content was still visible.
 This highlighted a BUG which was FIXED prior to deployment.

 ### Browser Compatibility

 Tested on Chrome, Firefox, Brave, Internet Explorer, Microsoft Edge, Safari.
-I tested on older version of Internet Explorer, the website works from Internet Explore 9 and onwards, although not all the content is as designed the overall layout means the content is still easy to read and the images are still visable.
+I tested on older version of Internet Explorer, the website works from Internet Explore 9 and onwards, although not all the content is as designed the overall layout means the content is still easy to read and the images are still visible.
 I used [IE NetREnderer](https://netrenderer.com/index.php) to test the older versions.

 ### OS Compatibility
-Tested on iOS, Android 10, and Windows 10. - Asked a friend with an IPhone that it was working.
+Tested on iOS, Android 10, and Windows 10. - I asked a friend with an IPhone to test that it was working.
 Tested for responsiveness using Chrome DevTools.

 ### Performance Testing